 The Terminal Operators may, from time to time, by notice to the Secretary signed by all the Terminal Operators, unanimously identify any individual to be appointed (and revoke that appointment) as the "Terminal Operators' Representative".

-The National Consumer Council and the Authority may, from time to time, by notice to the Secretary each identify one (1) individual to be appointed (and revoke any such appointment) as a "Consumers' Representative".
+Citizens Advice or Citizens Advice Scotland and the Authority may, from time to time, by notice to the Secretary identify one (1) individual to be appointed by the Authority and one (1) by Citizens Advice or Citizens Advice Scotland (and revoke any such appointment) as a "Consumers' Representative".

 The Designated Person may, from time to time, by notice to the Secretary, appoint (and revoke that appointment) an individual as the "Suppliers Representative".